zephyrproject-rtos/trusted-firmware-m/docs/getting_started/tfm_secure_boot.rst

 Normally the build system handles the signing (computing hash over the image and security critical manifest data and then signing the hash) of the firmware images.
-However, the images also can be signed manually by using the ``imgtool`` Python program which is located in the ``bl2/ext/mcuboot/scripts`` directory.
+However, the images also can be signed manually by using the ``imgtool`` Python program which is located in the MCUboot repository  in the ``scripts`` folder or can be installed with the pip package manager.
 Issue the ``python3 imgtool.py sign --help`` command in the directory for more information about the mandatory and optional arguments.
 The tool takes an image in binary or Intel Hex format and adds a header and trailer that MCUBoot is